Near Hatch in Garfield County, Utah — The American Mountains (Southwest)

 Other nearby markers.
 At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
 Hatch Ward Building and Bell (approx. 4.8 miles away); Settlement of Hatch (approx. 4.8 miles away); Town of Alton (approx. 9.9 miles away); Podunk Guard Station (approx. 13.9 miles away); Red Canyon Tunnels (approx. 14.3 miles away); Butch Cassidy (approx. 14.4 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 22, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 418 times since then and 24 times this year.
+It was originally submitted on June 22, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 467 times since then.
 Photos: 1, 2, 3, 4. submitted on June 22, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.